Having a successful vaginal birth after a C- Section is crucial. The joy of every mom who has walked this path is to have a successful birth story.

 Watch beautiful birth stories on YouTube, read books with positive and successful birth stories and confessing positive affirmations.

-Remember, your thoughts control your actions, so you have to think positively.
+Remember, your thoughts control your actions, so you must think positively.

 5. Prayer